 Interactive Voice Response (IVR): IVR is a technology that gained attention during the 1990s when call center companies started to invest in computer telephony integration (CTI) with IVR systems.
 When call centers wanted to deploy queuing and routing solutions, IVR acted as an agent gathering the needed information and routed to the corresponding agents.
-IVR can be explained as a technology which enables humans to communicate with computers either by using voice or dual-tone multifrequency (DTMF) keypads and provide responses via voice, call back or email.
+IVR can be explained as a technology that enables humans to communicate with computers either by using voice or dual-tone multifrequency (DTMF) keypads and provide responses via voice, call back, or email.

 The best example can be the automated calls you make to a bank or a telecom company.
-Unless you are an elite customer, the calls are invariably answered by an automated voice system which provides you with a series of questions and usually, the basic queries are answered, by choosing different options in your smartphone keypads.
+Unless you are an elite customer, the calls are invariably answered by an automated voice system that provides you with a series of questions, and usually, the basic queries are answered, by choosing different options in your smartphone keypads.
 In cases, where an automated system is unable to provide a suitable response, it is then routed to an agent or customer care representative/executive.

-IVR the unsung hero: Some of the fantastic customer service experiences shared by the customers of Panera’s holiday bread and Jet blue have made everyone forgot the role played by an IVR which navigated the customers to the appropriate team with just few keypad presses, after all, it’s a machine which doesn’t expect credits.
+IVR the unsung hero: Some of the fantastic customer service experiences shared by the customers of Panera’s holiday bread and Jet blue have made everyone forget the role played by an IVR which navigated the customers to the appropriate team with just a few keypad presses, after all, it’s a machine which doesn’t expect credits.
 Some of the key benefits which an automated IVR system can deliver are:

 - Voice prompts to identify customers – (Press 1 for Credit Card Related Queries- credit card customers)